 The Texas Citizens Participation Act (TCPA) covers more than you think.

-In 2011, the Texas legislature passed Chapter 27 of the civil practices and remedies code, commonly referred to as the TCPA, the Texas Citizens Participation Act, or the Anti-SLAPP Statute.
+In 2011, the Texas legislature passed Chapter 27 of the Civil Practices and Remedies Code, commonly referred to as the TCPA, the Texas Citizens Participation Act, or the Anti-SLAPP Statute.

 The stated intent of the legislature was to encourage and safeguard constitutional rights and free speech.
 Since its passage, the Citizens Participation Act has unexpectedly come to dominate both civil, trial, and appellate courts.

-The act applies to communications regarding matters of public concern, which involve either the right of free speech, the right to petition, or the right of association.
+The act applies to communications regarding matters of public concern, which involve either the right of free speech, the right to petition, or the right to association.
 If you get sued, the act allows you a short, inexpensive way to immediately ask the court to dismiss the lawsuit and recover your legal expenses.

 It covers more than you think.
 Texas courts have held the following are matters of public concern: Communications by an employee to a competitor about a trade secret, claims that a former partner was excluded from an approved vendor list, emails concerning the competence of a nurse, denying someone the right to purchase radio time, investment offering documents, and even obituaries.